The Bankrate promise

 Home insurance policies can often be customized to fit your needs, so your exact coverage will depend on your specific policy.
 However, there are several components of a standard HO-5 policy, including:

-- Personal property: Your belongings are also covered on an open peril basis, so anything not excluded is covered.
+- Personal property coverage: Your belongings are also typically covered on an open peril basis, so anything not excluded is covered.

-- Liability: Another standard feature of an HO-5 policy is liability coverage.
-This protects you in case someone is injured while at your home or you are found liable for damaging someone’s property.
-It can also cover legal fees and settlement costs if someone tries to sue you.
+- Liability coverage: Another standard feature of an HO-5 policy is liability coverage.
+This may financially protect you in the event someone is injured while at your home or you are found liable for damaging someone’s property.
+It may also cover legal fees and settlement costs if someone tries to sue you.

-- Medical Payments: Another type of medical coverage to help cover medical expenses if a guest is injured on your property, but you are not legally liable for their injuries.
+- Medical payments coverage: This coverage may help with medical expenses if a guest is injured on your property, depending on fault.

 HO-5 policy endorsements

-While flood insurance is usually a separate policy from the home insurance, earthquake coverage may be available as either an endorsement or a standalone policy, depending on your state.
+While flood insurance is usually a separate policy from home insurance, earthquake coverage may be available as either an endorsement or a standalone policy, depending on your state and carrier.

 HO-5 policy exclusions

-Checking your policy for a comprehensive list of HO-5 exclusions is a good idea; every company is different and exclusions could vary.
+As an open perils policy type, HO-5 coverage typically has a pretty long list of exclusions.
+Checking your policy for a comprehensive list of HO-5 exclusions may be a good idea; every company is different and exclusions could vary.
 However, the following homeowners insurance exclusions are fairly standard across HO-5 policies:

 - Earth movement